rotenbergowen/rotenbergowen.github.io/index.md

     lab.
 I finally was able to take my coding skills and create a piece of art and my new understanding of doing this will definitely help in the future.
     ![This is the gradient from lab 10](images/my_image.png)
-    Above is the output of my madlib after entering the parameters as command line arguments.
+    Above is a screenshot of my gradient that I personally made in this lab.